giahy2507/fix-GLIBC_2.14-not-found/README.md

-# Fix GLIBC_2.14 not found when running Tensorflow on CentOS without sudo permission
+# Fix "GLIBC_2.14 not found" when running Tensorflow on CentOS without sudo permission
-This note aims to help you fix this bug, ahihi.
+This note aims to help you fix this bug.

 ## Install [Anaconda](https://www.anaconda.com)
-Anaconda is a platform that you can easily install and manage Python packages in local directory (where we dont need "sudo" command to acess or write files).
+Anaconda is a platform that you can easily install and manage Python packages in local directory (where we don't need "sudo" command to read or write).

-In case of runing Python program on server without "sudo" permission, you can not install any python package via sudo command.
+In case of running Python program on a server without "sudo" permission, you can not install any python package via "sudo" command.

 For example, "sudo pip install tensorflow". (pip and python are located in "/usr/bin/pip" and "/usr/bin/python")

-That is a reason why Anaconda is a best choose in this situation.
+That is a reason why Anaconda is the best choice in this situation.

 In this tutorial, I will install [Anaconda2](https://www.anaconda.com/download/#linux) in home directory.